JoelNgiamKeeYong/aiap-ta-2024/README.md

 ## ⚠️ Limitations

-- **Class Imbalance:** The target variable (`no_show`) is imbalanced, with "Show" outnumbering "No-Show."
+- **⚠️ Class Imbalance:** The target variable (`no_show`) is imbalanced, with "Show" outnumbering "No-Show."
 While metrics like F1-score and ROC-AUC were used to address this, advanced techniques such as cost-sensitive learning or synthetic data generation (e.g., SMOTE) could further improve performance.

-- **Synthetic Features:** Engineered features like months_to_arrival and stay_duration improved model performance but require domain expert validation to ensure their real-world relevance and accuracy in capturing underlying patterns.
+- **⚠️ Synthetic Features:** Engineered features like months_to_arrival and stay_duration improved model performance but require domain expert validation to ensure their real-world relevance and accuracy in capturing underlying patterns.

-- **Insufficient Data Coverage:** The dataset lacks external factors like economic conditions, weather, or customer sentiment (e.g., reviews), which could influence no-show behavior.
+- **⚠️ Insufficient Data Coverage:** The dataset lacks external factors like economic conditions, weather, or customer sentiment (e.g., reviews), which could influence no-show behavior.
 Incorporating these variables could enhance predictive power and generalizability.

-- **Feature Engineering Refinements:** While feature engineering was systematic, deeper exploration of feature interactions (e.g., booking_month vs. platform) and advanced techniques like dimensionality reduction or embeddings could uncover additional insights.
+- **⚠️ Feature Engineering Refinements:** While feature engineering was systematic, deeper exploration of feature interactions (e.g., booking_month vs. platform) and advanced techniques like dimensionality reduction or embeddings could uncover additional insights.

-- **Data Drift:** The dataset reflects historical booking patterns, which may not account for evolving customer behaviors due to economic shifts, platform changes, or travel trends.
+- **⚠️ Data Drift:** The dataset reflects historical booking patterns, which may not account for evolving customer behaviors due to economic shifts, platform changes, or travel trends.
 Implementing mechanisms to monitor and address data drift is essential for long-term model reliability.

-- **Generalization:** The model is trained on data from a specific hotel chain, potentially limiting its applicability to other businesses or regions.
+- **⚠️ Generalization:** The model is trained on data from a specific hotel chain, potentially limiting its applicability to other businesses or regions.
 Testing the model on diverse datasets would help assess its robustness and scalability.

-- **Missing Data Assumptions:** Missing values were handled using imputation or removal, but the assumptions behind these methods (e.g., missing at random) may not fully reflect the true data-generating process.
+- **⚠️ Missing Data Assumptions:** Missing values were handled using imputation or removal, but the assumptions behind these methods (e.g., missing at random) may not fully reflect the true data-generating process.
 Sensitivity analysis could validate the impact of these assumptions.

-- **Computational Constraints:** Techniques like SHAP values were avoided due to computational costs, but they could provide deeper interpretability if resources allow.
+- **⚠️ Computational Constraints:** Techniques like SHAP values were avoided due to computational costs, but they could provide deeper interpretability if resources allow.
 Similarly, hyperparameter tuning relied on GridSearchCV; RandomizedSearchCV could offer faster exploration for large grids.

-- **Temporal Leakage Risk:** Features like booking_id were excluded to avoid temporal leakage, but careful review of all features is necessary to ensure no unintended leakage affects model performance.
+- **⚠️ Temporal Leakage Risk:** Features like booking_id were excluded to avoid temporal leakage, but careful review of all features is necessary to ensure no unintended leakage affects model performance.

-- **Ethical Considerations:** The model's predictions could influence resource allocation or customer interventions, raising ethical concerns about fairness and bias.
+- **⚠️ Ethical Considerations:** The model's predictions could influence resource allocation or customer interventions, raising ethical concerns about fairness and bias.
 Future work should include fairness assessments to ensure equitable treatment across demographic groups.

 ## 🚀 Next Steps